Get Personal Injury Damages for Your Domestic Violence Case with a Lawyer

 The good news is that there is a wealth of resources women and children can take advantage of once they take the first step to leave an abusive relationship or household.
 Unfortunately, leaving is the hard part.
 You might still struggle with feelings of loyalty and uncertainty about your ability to care for yourself.
 If you have a child with your abuser, this could complicate things even more.

 Here are some resources you can look into.
-Note that there are more resources for women and children than men.
+Note that there are more resources for women and children than for men.

 Income Diversion